-- Purpose: Provide the Metro Council with an opportunity to discuss the draft 2018 Regional Freight Strategy, including regional freight policies, a revised Regional Freight Network map, and proposed actions that address each of the freight policies.
-The 2018 Regional Freight Strategy will replace the current Regional Freight Plan (June 2010). - Outcome: The Metro Council provides input on the draft Regional Freight Strategy supporting the 2018 Regional Freight Plan update.
+The purpose of this memorandum is to provide MPAC an opportunity to discuss the draft 2018 Regional Freight Strategy, including regional freight policies, a revised Regional Freight Network map, and proposed actions that address each of the freight policies.
+The 2018 Regional Freight Strategy will replace the current Regional Freight Plan (June 2010).